katahiromz/RisohEditor/Standardize.md

 ### TEXTINCLUDE 3

 TEXTINCLUDE 3 specifies the code to embed read-only resource data in this resource file.
-With RisohEditor, you can choose whether or not to import TEXTINCLUDE 3 when loading from the app.
+With RisohEditor, you can choose whether or not to import the data specified by TEXTINCLUDE 3 when loading from the app.

 ## NOTE